-For 25 years under the leadership of our Founder and Executive Director Tammie Lang Campbell, The Honey Brown Hope Foundation, an award-winning, nationally recognized nonprofit, has contagiously spread hope among young people and their families through educational, engaging and informative programs that align with our causes — diversity appreciation, environmental stewardship and civil rights.
+For over 25 years under the leadership of our Founder and Executive Director Tammie Lang Campbell, The Honey Brown Hope Foundation, an award-winning, nationally recognized nonprofit, has contagiously spread hope among young people and their families through educational, engaging and informative programs that align with our causes — diversity appreciation, environmental stewardship and civil rights.

 We know that a little bit of honey and a lot of hope go a long way.